OpenFn/kit/packages/describe-package/README.md

-# @openfn/compiler
+# @openfn/describe-package

-Compiler and utils for inspecting and compiling OpenFn Jobs.
+Utility for inspecting and describing an arbitrary npm package.

 ## Usage